Pelargonium acetosum (L.) L'Hér.

 Distribution and habitat

 This species occurs only in the Eastern Cape.
-Its distribution ranges from the Couga River in the west to Kirkwood in the east and as far north as Steynburg.
-The plants grow on stoney hillsides and in dry grasslands.
+Its distribution ranges from the Komga River in the west to Kirkwood in the east and as far north as Steynsburg.
+The plants grow on stony hillsides and in dry grasslands.

 Derivation of name and historical aspects

 The genus Pelargonium belongs to the family Geraniaceae, a large family of 11 genera and 800 species in the subtropical and tropical world.
 There are 270 species of Pelargonium which occur in S, E and NE Africa , St Helena , Asia , Tristan da Cunha , New Zealand , Madagascar and Australia .
 Of these, 219 species occur in southern Africa .
 The genus Pelargonium derives its name from the resemblance of the shape of the fruit to the beak of a stork, pelargos in Greek.
 The species name acetosus (Latin), meaning sour, refers to the acid taste of the leaves.
-The common name sorrel-leaved pelargonium refers to the leaves' resemblance to that of the herbal plant, sorrel or Rumex acetosa.
-P. acetosum was first cultivated in the Chelsea garden in England in 1724.
+The common name sorrel-leaved pelargonium refers to the resemblance of the leaves to those of the herbal plant, sorrel or Rumex acetosa.
+P. acetosum was first cultivated in the Chelsea Physic Garden in England in 1724.

 Growing Pelargonium acetosum